FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 * Agile: **TBD**

-Research is an iterative provess involving a lot of trials/errors cycle and experimentation and communication will be a key aspect of success.
+Whatever method of project management you choose, ensure that it is fostering collaboration within the group.
+Research is an iterative provess involving a lot of trials/errors cycle and experimentations.
+Communication will be a key aspect of success.
 It might be interesting to have short development cycles with an iterative approach.
 This will help you analyse intermediary research outcomes, review the development of the software (and documentation) and overall progress.
-It is not rare that while developing a research tool with a clear goal in mind you end up finding serendipitous results.
-Whatever method of project management you choose, ensure that it is fostering collaboration within the group.
+It is not rare that while developing a research tool with a clear goal in mind you end up finding serendipitous results that are worth a publication!

 In addition, what tools are you using for software development?
 Do not end up with multiple files for the multiple version of your software (e.g. version1, version 1_1, version1_2, version1_final, version1_final2, etccc).
 It will become unmanageable.
 To avoid such a situationm, it is important to have a version control tool that allows you to track the changes that you implement in your software. **[Add link to Neil's lectures TBD]**

 ### Timeline and Milestones

 Creating a software is not easy.
 The bigger it gets, the more complicated it becomes.
 Hence it is important to have checkpoints, or milestones, that you can work toward.
 It is often possible to split the development of a research into multiple intermediary states.
-These intermediary states will give you a more achievable work and allow you to track the work.
+These intermediary states will give you more realistic and achievable objectives and allow you to track the work.
 This will create your development timeline.

 In addition, it is important to coordinate this timeline with research milestones and deadlines.
 They can be paper submissions, conference presentations, funding milestones, PhD thesis milestones.
-Software development and research progress might be aligned and tracked concurently.
+Software development and research progress should be as aligned as possible and tracked concurently.
 If they diverge you will be in trouble.

 ### Risk Management

-**Nothing will work from the 1st try!** You will find blockades on the way and some can be identified beforehand.
+**Nothing will work from the first try!** You will find blockades on the way and some can be identified beforehand.
 Failure to achieve scientific outcomes, data issues (sometimes will never come!), reproducibility failures, or tool/library obsolescence are example of such risks.

-Once identified, you should think how to mitigate these risks and create a contingency plan (plan B) in case they turn out to be real problems (e.g., backup strategies for data and code, alternative methods).
+Once identified, you should think how to mitigate these risks and create a contingency plan (a plan B) in case they turn out to be real problems (e.g., backup strategies for data and code, alternative methods).

 One important aspect of research it is that it is hard to plan.
 So how will you address changes in the research hypothesis, data, or experimental design and how might that impact the software.
 Ensure proper version control for both code and datasets and allow for flexibility for exploratory research where new insights might lead to changes in the software.
 This gets much easier when the code is written in a maintainable and readable way **(cf lecture on code design by R. Thoma, [add link to lecture, TBD]).

 ### Quality Assurance

-*Wouldn’t it be sad that all the work you have been putting in your software development is wasted by a typo in the code?* How do you make sure that the code you are writing is doing things as intended?
+*Wouldn’t it be sad that all the work you have been putting in your software development is wasted by a typo in the code?* How do you make sure that the code you are writing is doing things as it is intended to be done?
 And that the scientific results your producing are reliable and reproducible?

 Develop strategies to ensure both code quality and research reproducibility:
-* The code quality can be achieved by doing code reviews.
+* The code quality can be achieved by doing code peer reviews.
 Regular peer review are very helpful both for increasing the quality and for disseminating knowledge in the team (reducing the bus factor).
 Automated testing with continuous integration (cf lecture on Testing and continuous integration with S. Wittle **[link TBD]**), version control (cf LectureS on version control by Neil Shepherd **[link TBD]**), etc…
 * Research reproducibility will also benefit from all of the previous suggestions, but you can add data version control (DVC) that will help track the state of your data and changes, parametrisation of code ensures that it can be rerun with different parameters easily (without changing the code) via configuration files or command line interface **[link TBD]**.
 Testing by other people also helps.
 If someone else in your team can reproduce your results gives a good idea of how reproducible are your results.
 Finally, and for a more advanced case, it is possible to fully automatise reproducibility checks.

 * Reliability of science results can be tested by comparing your code with exsiting datasets.
 Can you replicate exiting results with your own tool?
 That will give you an interesting insight.